 Ben's current research is focused on understanding the evolution of resistance to cancer therapies in breast and head and neck cancers.

 In many patients with cancer it is possible to pick up traces of the cancer's DNA from a blood sample, known as 'circulating tumour DNA' or 'ctDNA'.
 Recently, the development of novel technologies have allowed us to detect and characterise this ctDNA to learn about a particular patient's cancer, offering opportunities to understand cancer biology and response to treatments.
+Circulating tumour DNA can also be used to track how a cancer evolves in response to treatment.

 During his time in the Molecular Oncology group, Ben studied CDK4/6 inhibitors in breast cancer using circulating tumour DNA, identifying a number of mechanisms of resistance to commonly used breast cancer therapies.
 For this work he was awarded the Institute of Cancer Research Chairman's Prize, a Conquer Cancer Endowed ASCO Merit Award and the Royal College of Radiologists Ross Prize.